Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Experiment

-Sample-dependent $I_c^{\pm} < I_{dep}^{\pm}$ allows us to suppose that out-of-plane vortices enter the SN strip via local sample-dependent edge defects at $I>I_c^{\pm}$ and it launches the resistive state - on experimental IV curves there are signs of flux flow regime above $I_c^{\pm}$.
-In small fields, when the proximity induced superconductivity in Cu layer is slightly suppressed by $B_{in}$ there is proportionality $I_c\sim I_{dep}$ (coefficient proportionality is sample-dependent).
+Sample-dependent $I_c^{\pm} < I_{dep}^{\pm}$ allows us to suppose that out-of-plane vortices enter the SN strip via local sample-dependent edge defects at $I>I_c^{\pm}$ and it launches the resistive state - on experimental IV curves there are vortex flow branches above $I_c^{\pm}$.
+At small fields, when the proximity induced superconductivity in Cu layer is slightly suppressed by $B_{in}$ there is proportionality $I_c\sim I_{dep}$ (coefficient proportionality is sample-dependent).
 Because defect may have variation of its properties across the thickness of MoN/Cu strip at may lead to change the sign of diode effect, similar to one observed in out-of-plane field.
 Obviously our 1D model cannot catch this effect.

 Large in-plane field stronger suppresses proximity induced superconductivity in Cu layer.
 Positive current suppresses it even more and we effectively have a single S layer with weak field dependence of $I_c^+$ at $B_{in} \lesssim \Phi_0/d_S^2\sim 1300 mT$ (at this or larger field we expect entry of in-plane vortices in S layer according to \cite{Shmidt_1970}) which we observe in the experiment.
-Negative current partially recovers superconductivity in N layer (it is seen from decrease of experimental $L(I)$ at large $B_{in}$) and it may lead to appearance of in-plane vortrices in N layer near SN interface at field $B_{in} \sim \Phi_0/(d_S+d_N)^2 \sim 320 mT$ which is near experimental value.
+Negative current partially recovers superconductivity in N layer (it is seen from decrease of experimental $L(I)$ at large $B_{in}$) and it may lead to appearance of in-plane vortrices in N layer near SN interface at field $B_{in} \sim \Phi_0/(d_S+d_N)^2 \sim 320 mT$ which is near our experimental value.
 In-plane vortices should favor entry of out-of-plane vortices and it may suppress the critical current and change the relation between $I_c$ and $I_{dep}$.
 This is possible but speculative scenario.
 Theoretical description of out-of-plane vortex entry to SN strip with thickness dependent 'density' $n$, finite momentum $q_0$ and possible existence of row of in-plane vortices located on or close to SN interface is rather complicated 3D problem which needs separate study.